Ginger Garlic Lamb Chops Recipe (video)

 Ingredients

-- 1 frenched rack of lamb
+- 1 frenched rack of lamb, 2 to 3 lbs

 For Ginger Garlic Sauce: